 WATCH is a partnership with Capital & Coast DHB, the Ministry of Justice and the Ministry of Social Development.
 For further information.

 A home tucked away in Tawa, providing a family environment and residential support for young people for whom living at home is no longer an option.
 For further information.

-Our youth mentor, Findlay Siana facilitates a number of initiatives in the Waitangirua and Ascot Park areas of Porirua.
+Our youth mentor, Fritz Toleafoa facilitates a number of initiatives in the Waitangirua and Ascot Park areas of Porirua.
 His focus is on ‘Active Youth citizenship’ and creating opportunities for local youth to take part in positive decision making forums, being involved as volunteers in local events and simply giving back to our community.

 Teen parenting support